 Price action refers to the price changes of a security, which is represented on a chart.
-All forms of technical analysis are based on price action since these methods are used to analyze the changes in price.
+All forms of technical analysis are based on price action, since these methods are used to analyze the changes in a securities value.

-Making decisions based on price action means that your actions are based on the movement of price on a chart.
+Making decisions based on price action means that your actions are determined by market movements on a chart.
 In Forex trading, this means focusing on the fluctuation of the exchange rate between two currencies.

 The Forex market is the most liquid in the world, this makes price action trading more attractive because market movements are a lot cleaner, and as a result, easier to trade.

 Why should you implement price action in your trading?
 Ask yourself this question, how do traders make money?
 That’s right, we profit through the difference between entry and exit prices, so everyone can agree that price is what pays.

 Since price determines our profit or loss, it is a smart idea to prioritize price action when making decisions.
 Yes, other tools are important in trading strategies, but they should serve to validate the picture that price action paints.